meeshkan/properties-driven-development-tutorial/ARTICLE.md

     return some.lists(some_kvs)
 ```

 We alias `hypothesis.strategies` as `some` as it reads nicely.
-First we define a generator for keys, which we assume to be integers.
+The function first defines a generator `some_keys` for keys, which we assume to be integers.
 For values, we assume any binary is valid.
-We then create a generator for key-value tuples and finally a generator of lists of tuples.
+We then create a generator of key-value tuples and, using that, a generator of lists of tuples.

 To see what data this generator can generate, we can call `some_key_value_tuples().example()`: